How Is Cyber Simulation Different from a Pentest?

 Frequently Asked Questions:

-1. What is the difference between traditional penetration testing and real attack simulation?
+1. How is cyber simulation different from traditional penetration testing and real attack simulation?

 Traditional pen tests often rely on automated scans and surface‑level validation.
 Real attack simulation uses the same mindset and techniques as actual attackers.
 It shows how a threat would move through your environment, what they could reach, and how your defenses respond.
 This gives leaders a clearer picture of true business risk.